2018 Weigh-In Dates

 Wisconsin Pork Producers have posted a site with show pigs for sale.
 Includes precautions that you should take if purchasing a show pig.
 For more information go to: Show pig Directory available

-- All meat animal exhibitors must attend one education session in addition to the Meat Animal Quality Assurance (MAQA) training every year in order to be eligible to sell their animal(s) at the Buffalo County Fair.
+- All meat animal exhibitors must attend one education session in addition to the Youth for the Quality Care of Animals (YQCA) training every year in order to be eligible to sell their animal(s) at the Buffalo County Fair.
 For more details, please review items 2 and 3 in the Buffalo County Junior Livestock Committee Sale Rules located on the Fair webpage

-- Click on the link to download the form: Educational Requirement Form
+- Click on the link to access the Google Form to complete your second educational requirement: https://goo.gl/forms/HwJDXZNBd4BesxjB2

 All exhibitors planning to show meat animals at the Buffalo County Fair, must complete a Meat Animal Project Expense Report form.
 This form is designed to help the exhibitor track not only the weight gained by the animal during the project, but also the cost associated with raising that animal.